adolby/articles/_posts/2016-11-16-continuous-deployment-for-qt-applications.markdown

 # Windows

-This Windows build script builds and run tests for CI, then packages the application as a portable archive and creates an installer executable for deployment.
-Make sure to replace YourApp with your app's name. %APPVEYOR_REPO_TAG_NAME% is an AppVeyor specific environment variable containing the tag name of the current build.
+This Windows script builds and run tests for CI, then packages the application as a portable archive and creates an installer executable for deployment. %APPVEYOR_REPO_TAG_NAME% is an AppVeyor-specific environment variable containing the tag name of the current build.

 **build_windows.cmd**